 The procedure to request Daytona State College directory information is indicated below.
 Directory information requests are not recorded in individual student records.

 - The college participates with the National Student Clearinghouse to provide electronic requests for confirmation of individual academic degrees, academic awards/honors, dates of attendance by employers and colleges, and confirmation of enrollment status.
 The website is www.degreeverify.com; email is firstname.lastname@example.org; phone is 703-742-4200; and the fax is 703-742-4239.

-- Requests for additional information or for other purposes must be made in writing on the letterhead of the company, agency or school requesting the information.
+- Requests for additional information or for other purposes may be made in writing or by email to the college registrar.

-- If the request is being made by an individual, it must indicate the name, address and phone number of the requestor and the reason for the request.
+- If the request is being made by an individual, it must indicate the name, address, email address and phone number of the requestor and the reason for the request.

 - Requests for the entire student directory, requests from any military sources under the Solomon Amendment, or requests for a "class" of students, such as all students in any one major, should be directed to the Records Office.

 - Provide a student with an opportunity to inspect and review his or her education records within 45 days of the receipt of the request.